cjlinville/NorthArmGSL/readme.txt

 Great_Salt_Lake_2023_ElevAreaVolume_north_arm.csv - Stage-area-volume table that relates all three aspects.
 This table encodes the hypsomtry of the lake.
 Values reported in NAVD88

+Results:
+Took at the two pngs in the repo.

+The linear extrapolation produces a zero water timeline of about 7 years.
+Implementing the effect of surface area on the rate of volume loss, brought the estimate up to 13.9 years.

+Assumptions:
+One major assumption is that the conditions during this time period are typical.
+There were a few months that had anormally high precipitation, so that is something to consider.

+Another assumption is that if the north arm were to be cut off, it would experience similar conditions to what it did in 2013-2016.